xy-241/CS-Notes/content/Programming/Terminologies/Immutable.md

 - Help in understanding & reasoning about code behaviour

 ### Easy Concurrency
-- Immutable creates a single source of truth
+- Immutability provides a single source of truth

 ## Rust
 ---